How to check if windows server is under DDOS attack

 5. Server resources and ports are completely inaccessible.

-Check how many connections are established on your server by typing the following command:
+2. To check how many connections are established on your server, type the following command:

 netstat -ano